Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02 Era: Details of Neutron Monitor Data Preprocessing

 Specifically, we compute the first quartile $Q_1$ and the third quartile $Q_3$ of the count rates, and define $\text{IQR} = Q_3 - Q_1$.
 Values outside the range $[Q_1 - 3 \cdot \text{IQR},\; Q_3 + 3 \cdot \text{IQR}]$ are considered as outliers and removed.
 We adopt a conservative $3 \cdot \text{IQR}$ threshold to minimize exclusion of real physical signals, while the traditional $1.5 \cdot \text{IQR}$ threshold is so tight that it removes real physical phenomena.

-After removing outliers from 10-minute data, we compute daily-average count rates.
+After removing outliers from 10-minute records, we compute daily-average count rates.
 The same IQR-based procedure is then reapplied at the daily resolution to further remove any residual anomalies undetected at 10-minute timescales.

 While IQR effectively removes outliers, it may unexpectedly exclude data points associated with real physical phenomena.
 Solar-induced anomalies have been observed to occur concurrently at NM stations with similar geomagnetic cutoff rigidities.
-This phenomenon has been attributed to global cosmic‐ray modulation by solar disturbances, as documented in prior studies~\cite{2015JGRA..120.5694K, 2003AdSpR..32..103S}.
+This phenomenon has been attributed to global cosmic‐ray modulation by solar disturbances, as documented in prior studies \citep{2015JGRA..120.5694K, 2003AdSpR..32..103S}.
 To address this concern, we adopt a cross-station validation strategy.
 Specifically, if an outlier identified at one station coincides in time with similar anomalies at another stations with close geomagnetic cutoff rigidity, we consider it to be a solar-related event and retain it in our dataset.

 In conclusion, this two-stage strategy, statistical filtering followed by cross-checking of physical events, ensures that the final daily dataset is physical.